 2. Google Forms

 Google Forms is another simple tool you can use to build questionnaires, including Likert scale questions.
-First, fill in a question or overarching statement, such as "Evaluate our brand in terms of the following statements."
-Then, select "Multiple choice grid" as the type of question.
-Multiple choice grids are perfect if you'd like to ask several questions or list statements that all fall under one type of Likert scale question.
+First, fill in a question or overarching statement, such as “Evaluate our brand in terms of the following statements.”
+Then, select “Multiple choice grid” as the type of question.
+I think multiple choice grids are perfect if you'd like to ask several questions or list statements that all fall under one type of Likert scale question.

-Clicking this will lead you to an option to create "Rows and Columns."
-Each "Row" should be filled in with a statement or question you'd like to ask participants, such as "I would recommend this brand to others."
-Each "Column" label should be filled with a point on your scale, like "strongly agree."
+Clicking this will lead you to an option to create “Rows and Columns.”
+Each row should be filled in with a statement or question you'd like to ask participants, such as “I would recommend this brand to others.”
+Each column label should be filled with a point on your scale, like “strongly agree.”

 Once you've finished, your question will look something like this: